 For this blog post we decided to run the test again.
 This time, we used experienced but independent vapers.

-We only tested one flavour and one strength, and we didn’t send anyone two unsteeped or two steeped e-liquids.
+We only tested one flavour and one strength of 10ml e-liquid, and we didn’t send anyone two unsteeped or two steeped e-liquids.
 We know that some e-liquids respond better to steeping than others, so these results are unlikely to apply to all e-liquids.

 In addition, bear in mind that everyone has a different capacity to taste e-liquid.
 It would be interesting to do this experiment with super tasters, who would be more likely to be able to taste the difference.
 (Fortunately, our Halo Tasting Panel does include a wine taster!)

 We only managed to get nine tests completed.
 If anyone wants to repeat the test on a larger scale, it would be interesting to see how the results are affected by including a larger range of flavours, strengths.
 It would also be interesting to see if you could receive different results when you sent out exactly the same e-liquid.

 Huge thanks to the following vapers for participating in these tests:

 (One vaper preferred to be anonymous, and is not listed here.)